merliseclyde/BAS/README.md

                   betaprior=hyper.g.n(), modelprior=uniform())
 ```

-Note, the syntac for specifying priors on the coefficients in `bas.glm`
+Note, the syntax for specifying priors on the coefficients in `bas.glm`
-uses a function with arguments to specify the hyperparameters, rather
+uses a function with arguments to specify the hyper-parameters, rather
 than a text string to specify the prior name and a separate argument for
-the hyperpameters. `bas.lm` will be moving to this format sometime in
+the hyper-parameters. `bas.lm` will be moving to this format sometime in
 the future.

 ## Feature Requests and Issues